Clemson vs. Duke: Odds, spread, over/under - September 4

 Clemson vs. Duke Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available at individual sportsbooks.
+Check out the odds, spread and over/under for this matchup available at different sportsbooks.

 |Favorite